digitalrebar/doc/deployment/install/ansible.rst

 #.
 Slave the eth2 to the Docker bridge.
 #.
 Turn on eth2 for the bridge.
 #.
 Create a VM with eth0

    #.
-It should be attached to the dedicated host only bridge
+It should be attached to the dedicated host only bridge.
    #.
 Make sure it is able to network boot
 #.
 Boot the VM.

    #.
 It should PXE boot.
    #.
 The VM should register and automatically progress in the system deployment.
    #.
 If there are issues, review the ``/var/log/install.log`` for details.